top of page

 Diving Operations

-Russell is a certified commercial diver, meeting CSAZ275 requirements.
-He works as a safety diver, dive supervisor, and dive operations & production management, as well as underwater AC and backup / B-Cam operator.
-Russell knows how productions operate and how to integrate that into safe and efficient diving practices.
-Russell started the Canadian Underwater Film Network.
-He is also a PADI Divemaster, and an experienced cold water diver.
-In fact, he favours a drysuit over a wetsuit.
+Russell is a certified commercial diver, meeting CSA Z275 requirements.
+He works as a safety diver and dive supervisor, and advises production companies on in-water operations, including the CBC series Wild Canadian Waters.
+He is also an underwater operator and AC.
+Russell understands how productions function and how to integrate that knowledge into safe and efficient diving practices.
+He founded the Canadian Underwater Film Network and is a PADI Divemaster with extensive cold-water diving experience.
+In fact, he prefers a drysuit over a wetsuit.
 Weirdo.

 RED Camera Rental